leonschoi/ClickCount.en/Quick Start.md

 The ClickCounter service captures and saves the signal, and the ClickTally service processes the saved data to make reports.

-The reports are shown on the ClickCounter webpage, and the write time of report files is updated in real-time.
+The reports are shown on the ClickCounter webpage, and the write time of report files are updated in real-time.

 ## 1. Template Excel File